Below are the 11 most important rules hiring teams and recruiters should follow when they sit down to write a job description.

 Before you list requirements, take a few sentences to talk about the job.
 Tell candidates who they’ll work with and which departments they will report into.
 Don’t be afraid to talk about the kinds of skills they’ll develop on the job or even where they might see themselves in a year or two.

 4. Talk about the goals

-Instead of including a bunch of bullet points that talk about specific task or responsibilities, can you reframe the position instead to speak about the goals of the roles and what the candidate will do to help your teams accomplish them?
+Instead of including a bunch of bullet points that talk about specific tasks or responsibilities, can you reframe the position instead to speak about the goals of the role and what the candidate will do to help your teams accomplish them?
 What will you be working on over the next three months?
 The next six?
 How will candidates contribute meaningfully to the bigger picture?